samueldsingh/data-engineering/interview_questions/15-oops.md

    d = D()
    d.say_hello()

+   # Output is:
+   Hello from B
+   Hello from C
+   Hello from A
    ```

    In this example, we have classes `A`, `B`, `C`, and `D`.
 The `D` class inherits from both `B` and `C`.
 By using `super()`, we ensure that the MRO is respected, and the `say_hello()` method from class `A` is called once despite the multiple inheritance.